 2 The Corruption and Crime Commission Act 2003 Sch.
 3 was renumbered as Sch.
 4 by the Corruption and Crime Commission Amendment and Repeal Act 2003 s.
 35(12) and the reference to it in s.
 62 was amended by the Corruption and Crime Commission Amendment and Repeal Act 2003 s.
 35(13).

+3 On the date as at which this compilation was prepared, the Local Government Legislation Amendment Act 2016 Pt.
+3 Div.
+29 had not come into operation.
+It reads as follows:

+Part 3 — Amendments to other Acts in relation to regional subsidiaries

+Division 29 — Public Interest Disclosure Act 2003 amended

+83. Act amended

+This Division amends the Public Interest Disclosure Act 2003.

+84. Section 3 amended

+In section 3(1) in the definition of public authority delete paragraph (d) and insert:

+(d) a local government, a regional local government or a regional subsidiary;